Chemical Risk Assessment Structure

 To develop a model and to make at least a few measurements of concentrations in the ecosystem components, implicit parameters, describing the properties of the chemicals and the organisms is required.

-The development of an environmental, Eco toxicological model also requires a wide range of estimation methods.
+The development of an environmental, Ecotoxicological model also requires a wide range of estimation methods.
 Extensive knowledge of the physical-chemical-biological properties of the chemical compound(s) should also be considered.

-The ratio PEC (Predicted Environmental Concentration) / PNEC (Predicted No Effect Environmental Concentration) usually calculated for a wide range of ecosystems.
+The ratio PEC (Predicted Environmental Concentration) / PNEC (Predicted Effect Environmental Concentration) is usually calculated for a wide range of ecosystems.
 It should be considered an absolute assessment of a relative ranking of risks.

 Step # 7: